giuliafrascaria/ebpf-filter-reduce/install.md

 I use a ubuntu 18.4 server virtual machine with kvm ( https://releases.ubuntu.com/18.04/ ) with 120GB HDD and 16GB of RAM

-I get the ip address with
+After installation, I get the ip address with
 ```
 virsh net-dhcp-leases default
 ```